dfinity/portal/docs/tutorials/developer-journey/level-0/03-dev-env.md

 ### Create a working directory

-The last step in setting up our developer environment is to create a new directory for us to build in.
+The last step in setting up our developer environment is to create a new directory for you to build in.
 You can create a new directory with the command:

 ```
 mkdir developer_journey